generateme/fastmath/README.md

 ---
 **NOTE**

 Due to significant change in SMILE 2.x API I decided to remove ML namespaces: regression and classification.
-Possible scenarios are: separate library with ML elements or further development of Clojure bindings in SMILE directly.
+The ML functionality is now available in [scicloj.ml](https://github.com/scicloj/scicloj.ml)

 ---